A well-adjusted person is one who makes the same mistake twice without getting nervous.

 🔹 Growth Mindset: “I’m not good at this yet, but I’m learning and improving.”

 Well-adjusted people embody this mindset in every area of life.
-They don’t fear mistakes—they actively seek the lessons hidden within them.
+A well-adjusted person can make the same mistake twice without becoming nervous.
+They don't fear errors; rather, they actively look for the lessons those errors offer.
 This shift in perception turns failure into feedback and obstacles into opportunities.
-It fuels the courage to try again, experiment, and persevere in facing challenges.
+It fuels the courage to try again, experiment, and persevere in the face of challenges.

 Consider Thomas Edison, who famously said, “I have not failed.
-I’ve just found 10,000 ways that won’t work,” about his journey toward inventing the electric lightbulb.
-His repeated “failures” were a necessary part of his learning process, and each attempt brought him closer to success.
+I've just found 10,000 ways that won't work,” about his journey toward inventing the electric lightbulb.
+His repeated “failures” were necessary to his learning process, and each attempt brought him closer to success.

 Or think of Oprah Winfrey, who was once fired from her job as a television reporter because she was deemed “unfit for TV.”
 Rather than letting that setback define her, she used it as a launching pad to build a media empire and become one of the most influential voices in the world.